Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning

+Many works address pairs of these challenges.
+For instance, privacy and robustness are jointly considered in~\cite{so2020byzantine, jahani2023byzsecagg, xhemrishi2025fedgt, xia2024byzantine, xia2024lobyitfl, hou2024priroagg, guerraoui2021differential, ma2022differentially, allouah2023privacy}; communication efficiency and privacy are studied in~\cite{agarwal2018cpsgd, li2019privacy, liu2020fedsel, chen2022fundamental}; and communication efficiency and robustness are explored in~\cite{bernstein2018signsgd1, data2021byzantine, rammal2024communication, egger2025byzantine}.
+Among these, \cite{rammal2024communication} proposed Byz-EF21 and Byz-EF21-BC, which utilize biased compressors, e.g., top-$k$ sparsification, to improve uplink communication efficiency (i.e., reducing the size of client-to-federator communication cost) and bidirectional communication efficiency (i.e., reducing both client-to-federator and federator-to-client communication cost), respectively.
+Their approach carefully structures model updates so that, when robust aggregation rules are applied, the algorithm still converges in the presence of malicious clients.

-However, overcoming all three challenges simultaneously remains underexplored.
-The schemes proposed in~\cite{li2022communication, zhu2022bridging, xiang2022distributed} use sign-based compression methods to achieve both robustness and communication efficiency.
+Despite these advances, addressing all three challenges simultaneously remains underexplored.
+The approaches~\cite{li2022communication, zhu2022bridging, xiang2022distributed} use sign-based compressors to achieve both robustness and communication efficiency.
 These sign-based compressors are also differentially private, thereby offering a degree of privacy protection.
-In~\cite{lang2023compressed}, users compress local updates using a lattice quantizer to one bit, and employ randomized response to ensure DP.
-In~\cite{jin2024ternaryvote}, a differentially private ternary-based compressor combined with majority voting is used to achieve privacy, robustness, and communication efficiency, which is similar to sign-based methods.
-The main drawbacks of those works are using an aggressive compression mechanism and the lack of specific robust aggregation rules, hence offering a weaker guarantee against malicious users.
+Similarly, \cite{lang2023compressed} uses a lattice quantizer with randomized response, and~\cite{jin2024ternaryvote} applies a differentially private ternary-based compressor with majority voting.
+Although these methods unify the three objectives, they use aggressive compression mechanisms and lack proven robust aggregation rules, resulting in weaker robustness guarantees.

-To overcome those limitations,~\cite{zhang2023byzantine} employs top-$k$ sparsification with momentum-driven variance reduction and DP to provide robustness, privacy, and communication efficiency.
-However, no convergence proof is provided.
-In~\cite{hu2023efficient}, FLTrust~\cite{cao2020fltrust} is used as the robust aggregation rule, and compressive sensing is implemented to reduce communication cost.
+In~\cite{zhang2023byzantine}, the authors employ top-$k$ sparsification, momentum-driven variance reduction, and DP.
+However, no convergence proof is provided, nor are the proven robust aggregation rules employed.
+In~\cite{hu2023efficient}, the robust aggregation rule FLTrust~\cite{cao2020fltrust} is integrated with compressive sensing.
 While the authors claim the scheme also preserves privacy, no formal privacy proof is given.
-Moreover, the scheme only works under the homogeneous setting, which is not realistic in FL scenarios.
+Moreover, the approach assumes homogeneous client data, which is not realistic in FL scenarios.